 - 10 drops cypress essential oil

-- Dried lavender and heather blossoms optional
+- Dried lavender flowers optional

 Instructions